SanaAslamDev/StoryVerse/README.md

 ✨ **Rounded Corners** - Smooth borders on cards
 ✨ **Box Shadows** - Depth & elevation effect
 ✨ **Hover Effects** - Interactive feedback

 ---

+## ⚠️ Note

+**This is a frontend-only demo project with imaginary data.**
+- No backend or database
+- All data is hardcoded (imaginary stories)
+- Bookmarks saved using Local Storage (browser only)
+- Built for learning and portfolio purposes

+---